Why is ventilation so important?

-For the purposes of claiming funding for any insulation install an acceptable, complete ventilation system shall one of the following:
+For the purposes of claiming funding for any insulation, a complete ventilation system shall have one of the following:

 If you already have one of the above and it is deemed adequate at survey then no additional ventilation work will be required.